marvinli-harvard/critical-windows-lm/README.md

 - [X] Overall diagrams for 10k dataset
 - [X] Refactor some code
 - [X] Explore critical windows CoT and come up with some sort of explanation/hypothesis - Important parts of the reasoning process

-## To-dos
-- [ ] Construct dataset with different jailbreaks and plot critical windows for jailbreaking\
+- [x] Construct dataset with different jailbreaks and plot critical windows for jailbreaking\

+## Marvin To-dos
+- [ ] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
+- [ ] Finetuning LLM with higher weight on important tokens
 - [ ] Finetune a language model to emphasize higher probabilty sections

 ## Experiments